DmxLarchey/Kruskal-Higman/README.md

 - and in relational form in [`af/af_utree_embed_rel.v`](theories/af/af_utree_embed_rel.v) (lightly commented);

-They describe in the simple case of unary trees `utree` the very same steps that will also be performed for Kruskal's tree theorem, but the general setting is more complicated because the analysis/evaluation relation is much harder to implement.
+They describe in the simple case of unary trees `utree` the very same steps that will also be performed for Kruskal's tree theorem.
+But for Kruskal's, the general setting is more complicated and the analysis/evaluation relation is much harder to implement.

 # Higman's lemma for lists